 And that servant who knew his master’s will but did not get ready or act according to his will, will receive a severe beating.
 But the one who did not know, and did what deserved a beating, will receive a light beating.
 Everyone to whom much was given, of him, much will be required, and from him to whom they entrusted much, they will demand the more.
 Luke 12:47-48

 When it comes to prayer, God only replies to those who have humbled themselves before Him and repented of their sins.
 To those who have believed in Jesus Christ, who died and rose again for the forgiveness of sins.

 He does not listen to the prayers of the wicked.
 Because they come with a self-serving agenda to have their own way.
-They are proud and sinful.
+They are proud, arrogant, and sinful.
 God does not hear them and is actually against them because of their ways.

 We know that God does not listen to sinners, but if anyone is a worshiper of God and does His will, God listens to him.
 John 9:31

 Turn from your sins today, repent, and believe in Jesus Christ by faith and not by sight.
 If you humble yourself from your pride and turn from your sins, He will listen and hear your prayers.
-He will take your shame and sin away, giving you a new heart, mind, and place His righteousness upon you.
+He will take your shame and sin away, giving you a new heart, and mind.
+He will place His righteousness upon you.

 God says, “If my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.”
 2 Chronicles 7:14